TechExperiences/Sandbox-Environments/Sandbox-Environment-Guides/AYI02-V2.md

    ![](../Sandbox-Environment-Guides/Images/b57.png)

 1. The response should look similar to this.
-Including detials regarding the triggered mail.
+Including details regarding the triggered mail.

    ![](../Sandbox-Environment-Guides/Images/Agent2.png)